 If we can enable more people to have better lives, this will also increase tech diversity.
 The more people enter the tech, the merrier.
 Don't get stuck in the short-term; invest in the long-term.

-You can the episode our talk about Diversity, Gender Discrimination and Women in Tech.
+You can watch or listen our talk about Diversity, Gender Discrimination and Women in Tech in Software World with Candost.

 or listen as podcast: